centreon/centreon-documentation/en/alerts-notifications/notif-dependencies.md

 1. Enter the name and the description of the dependency
 2. For the **Execution Failure Criteria** and **Notification Failure Criteria** fields, check Warning, Critical, Unknown and Pending
-3. In the **Services** list select the service that is responsible for checking the status of the MySQL server
+3. In the **Services** list select the service that is responsible for checking the status of the MariaDB server
 4. In the **Dependent Services** list, select the service that uses the Selenium scenario
 4. Save

-From now on, if the service responsible for checking the status of the MySQL server has “Warning”, “Critical”, “Unknown” or “Pending” status, the service responsible for executing the Selenium scenario will not be executed until the master recovers its OK status.
+From now on, if the service responsible for checking the status of the MariaDB server has “Warning”, “Critical”, “Unknown” or “Pending” status, the service responsible for executing the Selenium scenario will not be executed until the master recovers its OK status.